Setting Up An FTPS Server Behind A Firewall or NAT For PASV Mode Data Transfers

 Prefer to watch a video version of this blog post instead?

-What then happens is that, when the client, in turn, attempts to connect, it will attempt to connect to that internal IP address.
-Since the client does not belong to the internal network, it will naturally fail to connect and eventually time-out.
+What then happens is that when the client, in turn, attempts to connect, it will attempt to connect to that internal IP address.
+Since the client does not belong to the internal network, it will naturally fail to connect and eventually time out.

 In addition, if the port number specified in the response has not been opened on the firewall or routing device, that would also cause the connection to fail.

 They then dynamically open that port to the FTP server in anticipation of the request from the client software.
 They also modify the response packet to instruct the client software to connect back at the external IP address, not the FTP server's internal IP address.
-Once they receive the client’s request, they then simply make the necessary substitutions.
+Once they receive the client’s request, they make the necessary substitutions.

-However, when the packets are encrypted with TLS, as in the case of FTPS, the firewall can't examine the packets and so will have difficulty determining what ports to open and what IP addresses to substitute with.
-This what you do to resolve the problem.
+However, when the packets are encrypted with TLS, as in the case of FTPS, the firewall can't examine the packets and will have difficulty determining what ports to open and what IP addresses to substitute with.
+This is what you do to resolve the problem.
 In your FTPS server, you need to specify a passive IP address and a passive port range.
 These settings are going to be used when responding to PASV client requests.

 The passive IP address should be the external IP address of your firewall, NAT, reverse proxy, or other routing device.
 On the other hand, the passive port range should be the range of ports you want the FTPS server to be listening on.
 For this to work, those range of ports should likewise be opened on your firewall.

 To configure this on JSCAPE MFT Server, do the following.
 Login to the JSCAPE MFT Server Manager, navigate into the domain on which your FTPS service is running, and then go to the Services module and navigate into the FTP/S tab.
 Specify the external IP address in the Passive IP field.
 Tick the “Passive port range” check box and specify a passive port range.
 Once you’re done, click Apply.
 That’s it.
 Your internal FTPS server will now be ready to respond to PASV mode data transfers.
+Are you curious about how JSCAPE can streamline your FTPS setup and enhance your file transfer security behind firewalls?
+Schedule a demo today to see JSCAPE MFT Server in action and explore all its capabilities firsthand.

 Try this out yourself.
-Download the free, fully-functional evaluation edition of JSCAPE MFT Server.
+Download the free, fully functional evaluation edition of JSCAPE MFT Server.

 Related articles